TerriaJS/terriajs/doc/deploying/deploying-to-aws.md

 ### Troubleshooting

 The default Mac OS `tar` command [causes trouble](http://superuser.com/questions/318809/linux-os-x-tar-incompatibility-tarballs-created-on-os-x-give-errors-when-unt).
-You'll need to replace it with `gtar`, eg. using homebrew.
+You'll need to replace it with `gtar`, eg. using Homebrew.